sabbadino/mcp-playwright/playwright.test.generator/playwright.test.generator/Templates/ms-mcp-prompt-3-wrong-step-gemeration.md

   ## analyze with attention the error messages returned by test script execution and fix the script accordingly
   ## use 'exact: true' for text matching

+# VERY IMPORTANT:  about the 'browser_generate_playwright_test' tool

+The signature is as follow :

+{
+  "method": "tools/call",
+  "params": {
+    "name": "browser_generate_playwright_test",
+    "arguments": {
+      "name": "",
+      "description": "",
+      "steps": []
+    }
+  }
+}

+so the "steps"" property is an ARRAY OF STRINGS
+KNOW THAT array of strings in json are written as "steps": ["step1", "step2"] WHILE "steps": "[\u0022step1\u0022, \u0022step2\u0022]" is invalid since it represents a string  hence it will not work: an array of string starts with [ and ens with ]

+WORKING EXAMPLE: { "method": "tools/call", "params": { "name": "browser_generate_playwright_test","arguments": {"name": "name1","description": "description1","steps": ["step1","step2"]}}}
+WRONG EXAMPLE: { "method": "tools/call", "params": { "name": "browser_generate_playwright_test","arguments": {"name": "name1","description": "description1","steps": "[\u0022step1\u0022,\u0022step2\u0022]"}}}

   <code_snippets>